seaweedfs/seaweedfs/README.md

 ### Allocate File Key on specific data center ###

-Volume servers can start with a specific data center name:
+Volume servers can be started with a specific data center name:

 ```
  weed volume -dir=/tmp/1 -port=8080 -dataCenter=dc1